 SCSI2Pi/PiSCSI Comparison

-The presumably most important differences between SCSI2Pi and PiSCSI are listed below.
+The presumably most important differences between the latest SCSI2Pi release and PiSCSI 25.12.01 are listed below.

 Feature SCSI2Pi PiSCSI Remark

-Official support also for Raspberry Pi OS Bookworm and Trixie SCSI2Pi supports Raspberry Pi OS Bullseye, Bookworm and Trixie,
+SCSI2Pi supports Raspberry Pi OS Bullseye, Bookworm and Trixie, 32/64 bit,

 Support for Aibom and Gamernium boards These boards only offer comparatively slow transfer rates,

-scsimon tool Removed because a lot of data to be recorded are lost
+scsimon tool Removed because a lot of data is lost, which is misleading for the analysis

 SASI hard drive support SASI hard drive emulation, including backup/restore